Increasing your income when you get to pension age

 Increasing your income: your options

 There are several ways which may increase your income after you reach State Pension age.

 Earn more doing the same hours of work

 After State Pension age you don't pay National Insurance - and after 65 you get a more generous tax allowance.
 So you take home more of your pay packet.
 Or you may be able to reduce your hours and still earn a similar amount.

 Put off claiming your pension to get more for the rest of your life

-If you carry on working, or have other sources of income, it may be worth delaying claiming your State Pension.
+If you continue working, or have other sources of income, it may be worth delaying claiming your State Pension.
 This means you could get more when you do start claiming a pension.
 The same might apply to any company or personal pension.
 However, you should take advice before delaying claiming your company or personal pension, because you could get less by delaying.

 Putting off claiming your State Pension is called deferring.
 The longer you put it off, the more your State Pension grows - as long as you defer for at least five weeks.
 You don't have to say in advance how long you'll defer for and you can start claiming it at any point.

 If you put off claiming your State Pension for a year or more, you may be able to get a lump sum when you come to claim it, instead of taking a higher pension.